megz-mugz/PythonForFinance/README.md

-# A collection of pet projects created by megz-mugz
+# A collection of pet projects created by Rohan Mengle